sebnitu/BaseWeb/docs/docs/blocks/off-canvas.md

 ### Example Usage

-Primarily used internally in the `add-off-canvas-transition()` mixin, this is used specifically for transitions that require an off-canvas wrap height of `100%`, even when the base styles do not reflect this.
+Primarily used internally in the `add-off-canvas-transition()` mixin, this can also be used for custom transitions that require an off-canvas wrapper height of `100%`.

 ```scss
 // SCSS input